vmware-archive/PCF-demo/ci/README.md

 commits are detected, run its unit tests.

 If the unit tests pass, the pipeline will then create a new release candidate artifact with automated versioning, which then will be placed in a S3 bucket.
+From there, the pipeline will run integration tests against the release candidate.

-From there, the pipeline will run integration tests against the release candidate, and if those pass, it will create a final artifact and "ship it" by putting it in a different S3 bucket.
+These tasks comprise the automated continuous integration part of the pipeline.
+Once a candidate-release is properly vetted, the "ship-it" task can be manually invoked to put the final-release version in a different S3 bucket.

 ## Prerequisites